As the final step before a track gets released, the importance of mastering can’t be understated.

 - The master must not sound worse than the mix.

-I can’t stress the importance of the last tip enough.
-Many engineers and producers can get too carried away with mastering a track that they don’t compare it against the mix.
-Ultimately, your master should supersede and enhance the sonic quality of the mix.
+The last point can’t be stressed enough.
+Many engineers and producers can get so carried away with mastering a track that they don’t compare it against the mix.
+Ultimately, your master should exceed and enhance the quality of the mix.

-Here’s some tips worth remembering when approaching to master a track:
+Here are some tips worth remembering when approaching mastering:

 - Try to master in a room that you’re familiar with.

-- A/B your master against your mix at matched levels (Sample Magic‘s Magic AB is a great tool for this).
+- A/B your master against your mix at matched levels.

-- Work fast and don’t spend more than 30 minutes on a single song.
+- Work fast (don’t spend more than 30 minutes on a single song).

-- If you’re tired or out of ideas, revisit the work on a new day.
+- If you’re tired or out of ideas, take a break and revisit the work on a new day.